Juan Pablo Rodríguez

-Plying career
+Playing career

-Nicknamed "El Chato" or "Comandante", Rodríguez is one of the many skilled football players to have come out of Atlas.
-He was part of the Atlas' famous 98' generation alongside Rafael Márquez and others who brightened the future for Mexico national squad.
-His dead ball especialty skills and great vision of the field won him the right to represent his country.
+Nicknamed "El Chato" or "Comandante", Rodríguez is one of the many football players to have come out of Atlas.

+Rodríguez was signed to the San Jose Earthquakes in the 1998 season; he didn't appear in any games opting to stay in Mexico.

 Rodríguez became captain of Atlas F.C. at the age of 21.
 His mature performances in central midfield during the 1999 Copa Libertadores provoked much interest on the part of the League's big teams.
 After playing and growing as a player in Atlas for six years, he joined Tecos.

 In Tecos UAG, Rodríguez's high point came in 2005, when he and Daniel Luduena led the team to the final, only to lose against Club América.

 In 2006, he joined Guadalajara for the Apertura 2006 in the Mexican league, and then to Santos Laguna at Clausura 2007.

-At Chivas de Guadalajara, his performance was criticized by the media, who thought Rodríguez could only perform well without pressure, which led to transfer rumors, realized when he joined Santos, with bad reviews following him during the first part of the season, with his new team struggling to remain in Primera División.
+At Chivas de Guadalajara, his performance was criticized by the media, which believed Rodríguez could only perform well without pressure, with bad reviews following him during the first part of the season, with his new team struggling to remain in Primera División.
 However, in 2007 Clausura he displayed good enough football to earn a starting place.